ruthmcg/CFG-NatWest-Daytime-Team1/README.md

 4. Run the following command to start the react-app, It will run on port 3000 by default and can be accessed by going to http://localhost:3000:

     ```bash
-     npm run start
+     npm start

 ## How to Play

-- Read the intro and click on the "Next" button
+- Read the intro and click on the "Check Your Knowledge" button
 - Select your age range
-- Select the answers to the questions presented at the best of your knowledge
+- Select the answers to the questions presented to the best of your knowledge
-- Check how many you got right
+- Check how many you got right and read the right answers
-- Find out more about women's menopause journey and listen to one of the best rated podcasts on the topic
+- Find out more about women's peri/menopause journeys and listen to one of the best rated podcasts on the topic

 ## Contributing